Imprint of the seal used by Leigh Fermor. The name and address are handwritten by the writer.

 5The account of the kidnapping operation, along with excerpts from his military reports from Crete will be published, following Leigh Fermor’s death, in his book “Abducting A General – The Kreipe Operation and SOE in Crete” (London: John Murray 2014).

-6From a letter by Billy Stanley Moss to Paddy, who hadn’t yet met Joan, dated 5/12/1944, in: Artemis Cooper, “Patrick Leigh Fermor An Adventure” (London: John Murray Publishers, 2013) 200.
+6From a letter by Billy Stanley Moss to Paddy, who hadn’t yet met Joan, dated 5/12/1944, in: Artemis Cooper, “Patrick Leigh Fermor An Adventure” (London: John Murray, 2013) 200.

-8This journey is the source of inspiration for the first book by Leigh Fermor, “The Traveller’s Tree: A Journey through the Caribbean Islands” (London: John Murray Publishers 1950); and for the one novel Paddy wrote “The Violins of Saint-Jacques” (London: John Murray Publishers 1953).
+8This journey is the source of inspiration for the first book by Leigh Fermor, “The Traveller’s Tree: A Journey through the Caribbean Islands” (London: John Murray Publishers 1950); and for the one and only novel Paddy wrote “The Violins of Saint-Jacques” (London: John Murray Publishers 1953).

 9The experience of his stay in the monasteries in Normandy and Cappadocia are described in his book “A Time to Keep Silence” (London: John Murray Publishers 1953).